tarwn/lessthandot-hugo/blogs/content/posts/2010-05-09-sql-server-2008-mirroring-setup.md

   <img src="/wp-content/uploads/blogs/DataMgmt/setupmirror_9.gif" alt="" title="" width="628" height="127" />
 </div>

-In the real world, the mirroring\_state\_desc will say “Synchronizing” much longer than the amount of time it takes to execute this query.
+In the real world, the mirroring\_state\_desc will say "Synchronizing" much longer than the amount of time it takes to execute this query.
 The initial startup of the mirroring requires it to catch up, and with larger databases that are active, the synchronizing status can last minutes.

 We now have a mirroring running in High Protection.